 That's quite a tall order, yet as a follower of Jesus, I am taught that every person who accepts the forgiveness of Christ is filled with the same Spirit that raised Christ from the dead.

 We know that God is committed to justice and reconciliation and has chosen to work through people to accomplish it.
-(See the Beatitudes in Matthew chapter 5 - you can even buy a book I wrote about the Beatitudes!)
+(See the Beatitudes in Matthew chapter 5)

 Yet, if the Church cannot lead the way in effective communication and healthy engagement, who will step up to do it?